gojomo/zibcoin.org/index.md

 * [Ƶibcoin: Your New Favorite Altcoin](http://medium.com/TK)
 * [Frequently Asked Questions](/faq)
 * Twitter: [@zibcoin](https://twitter.com/zibcoin)
-* Discussion threads TK
+* Discussion threads BitcoinTalk/Reddit TK

 ## Want to Help?

-* use zib values!
-* tell friends, implement zib in web pages and software
-* fork & send pull requests with improvements to this site. ideas:
+* Quote Zib values, alongside or in preference to Bitcoin!
+Active demonstration is the best real-world test and teacher.
+* If working on Bitcoin software or services, offer Zibcoin as an option or default denomination.
+* Improve this website via pull-requests to its [Github project](https://github.com/gojomo/zibcoin).
+Ideas:
-    * faqs
+    * FAQs
     * exchange rate tools
     * directory of zibcoin-supporting sites/software
+    * pro/con comparisons to other solutions